Citadel Workstation

 Linux

-Linux computers can trust the Citadel certificate authority chain which signs certificates for smart card logins.
-Users log in to Linux machines with their YubiKey as a smart card.
-0pass provides configuration to support all Linux flavors.
+Linux computers can trust the certificate authority chain which signs certificates for smart card logins.
+Users log in to Linux machines with their YubiKey as a Smart Card.
+0pass configurations support all Linux flavors.

 Linux

-Linux computers can trust the Citadel certificate authority chain which signs certificates for smart card logins.
-Users log in to Linux machines with their YubiKey as a smart card.
-0pass provides configuration to support all Linux flavors.
+Linux computers can trust the certificate authority chain which signs certificates for smart card logins.
+Users log in to Linux machines with their YubiKey as a Smart Card.
+0pass configurations support all Linux flavors.

 How you can get started